gowtham2k2/Subreddit-Transfer-and-Unsubscriber/README.md

 Go to this [Reddit link](https://old.reddit.com/subreddits/) with your old account.

 ## Step 2:
-open your browser dev tools and go to the console tab ( for chrome/edge/brave press F12 ). if you see any red errors don't worry just don't care about it.
+open your browser dev tools and go to the console tab ( for chrome/edge/brave press F12 ). if you see any red errors don't worry just ingnore it.

 <img src="/Images/console tab.jpeg" width="1200"/>